Totopolis/monik.cpp/README.md

 Compilation
 -----------

-The application can be built using these four commands:
+The library can be built using these four commands:

     mkdir build
     cd build
     cmake ..
     make

+To build the library with remote logging use one on these commands:

+* win_setup/deploy.bat
+* win_setup/deploy.bat Debug
+* unix_setup/deploy.sh
+* unix_setup/deploy.sh Debug

 LICENSE
 =======